Babylon (book): Features of the novel

 The novel was not subjected to professional editing, it was presented to the reader in the author's own edition, so in the text of Pelevin can be noticed flaws, which immediately drew the attention of critics.
 There are obvious stylistic errors in the text, the most common of which are tautologies, literary stamps that the author uses when moving from episode to episode.
 The author often uses the same epithets to describe different subjects, and the novel itself is written in non-literary language.
 The novel contains profanity, which is also disliked by many critics.

 The novel's loosely fractured composition allowed many witty reprises to be inserted into the text.
 Many critics argue that the novel "Generation P" consists of a mixture of disparate anecdotes, urban folklore, American mass culture, and the language of the novel consists of gangster fling, youth slang, terminological volapuks, advertising and PR.
 There are constant English-language insertions in the text of the novel.

 The novel's stylistic foundation is a legacy of Hemingway's intellectual romance, Salinger's adapted Buddhism, the Strugatsky brothers' esophic futurology with the addition of Castaneda's psychedelics and Irving Welsh's fractured ecstasy, as one Russian critic said about the novel.

 One of the literary devices in the novel is the incorporation of virtual reality into reality.
 This device is carried out by depicting the delirium of the main character after the use of drugs.
-The use of flies causes the protagonist's speech dysfunction, which leads the protagonist to believe that "there is no absolute truth, it depends on the observer and witness of events."
+The use of fly agaric causes the protagonist's speech dysfunction, which leads the protagonist to believe that "there is no absolute truth, it depends on the observer and witness of events."
 The novel's episode of Che Guevara's spirit summoning shows man's dependence on television and his transformation into a "virtual subject."